skellis46/slipbox/artistic research and ecosystems.md

 - hanging over this are two historical practices as an artist: screendance, and choreography.
 They are inescapable.
 When I make timelapses I work with and through the eyes/frames of screendance and choreography.
 Caught or wrapped in my identity/history/practice.
 - how to separate (or keep together) process and product?

-mention that vimeo thing about practice-research -- and past practices interacting with current ... the diagram dude.
+mention that vimeo thing about practice-research -- and past practices interacting with current ... the diagram dude from RMIT

 What was the practice or practices? (which might be distinct from what is able to be seen/noticed in the output or outcome of those practices). c.f. those things that are evident in the outcome.